Actors and behaviors

 castle.actorsWithTag("tag")

 Each of these returns an actor type.
-Here's an example of setting some properties on different actors:
+Here's an example of setting some behavior properties on different actors:

 As you can see, the Ball blueprint and the Ground closest to it are both rotated.